-Review the The health carrier's shall provide documentation of the protocols and procedures in place to ensure to document that any contracted vendors that provides mental health or substance use disorder benefits is are collaborating with the health carriers to satisfy compliance with MHPAEA.
+The health carrier shall provide documentation of the protocols and procedures in place to ensure that any contracted vendor that provides mental health or substance use disorder benefits is collaborating with the health carrier to satisfy compliance with MHPAEA.
 This shall include explanation of how both the design of benefits and the application of benefits, in operation, are compliant with MHPAEA.